 Enter Bibendum, otherwise known as the Michelin Man.
 This happy-go-lucky brand character is just as cheerful and wholesome as it is disarming.
 How can anyone not like this roly-poly, sporty figure who exudes the wholesomeness of Dorothy from The Wizard of Oz combined with the unpretentiousness of a Forrest Gump?

-Bibendum has been a staple throughout Michelin’s marketing communications for more than a century, and has become an integral part of Michelin’s social media marketing strategy in the last few years.
-His longevity and consistency as Michelin’s global brand ambassador helps solidify the brand’s personality with qualities of being genuine and lighthearted.
+Bibendum has been a staple throughout Michelin’s marketing communications for more than a century and has become an integral part of Michelin’s social media marketing strategy for the last few years.
+His longevity and consistency as Michelin’s global brand ambassador help solidify the brand’s personality with qualities of being genuine and lighthearted.

 The third dimension of brand personality is brand excitement which contains such traits as playful, daring, imaginative, and spirited.

 Most Baby Boomers and Gen-Xers will remember Mr. Whipple, the supermarket manager, who scolded customers who couldn’t resist “squeezing the Charmin.”
 These classic ads which played from the mid-60s to the mid-80s, were hugely successful for Charmin, catapulting the brand to new heights within pop culture.
 One would be hard-pressed to find someone in the United States that wasn’t familiar with Mr. Whipple and their “Don’t Squeeze the Charmin” campaign.